tergeorge/Scripts/README.md

        This script is used for the data analysis of ECG data and capturing features related to arrhythmia.

     3. pandas_dataanalysis_1.ipynb and pandas_dataanalysis_2.ipynb are jupyter notebooks that contain scripts used for data analysis using python packages like pandas and seaborn.
+    4. Q1, Q2, Q3 are data and text manipulation assignments done for a data science class.

 3) R folder:
    This folder contains scripts written in R programming language.